tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_measuring_impact.md

 ## Users aren't available for surveys

 Another problem with surveys is that most technical writers don't have direct and continued access to users to survey them on a regular basis.
 I wrote about the challenge of [reconstructing the absent user](https://idratherbewriting.com/simplifying-complexity/reconstructing-the-absent-user.html) in my series on Simplifying Complexity.
 It's unfortunate but the norm that technical writers have very little contact with their target users &mdash; not just access to users for surveys, but access to users through support interactions, training, presales, onboarding, or other situations.
+If users aren't available to survey, collecting their feedback becomes difficult.

 ## Unbiased survey questions are difficult to formulate